IMG-F/Scrust/README.md

 - **Compilation**: Compiles directly to standard `.sb3` Scratch project files.
 - **Extension Support**: Built-in support for Pen and Music extensions.
 - **Custom Extensions**: Load any TurboWarp extension from a URL or embed local JS files directly.
+- **VS Code Extension**: Syntax highlighting and semantic highlighting for a better development experience.
 - **Project Management**: CLI tools to create, build, and manage projects.
 - **Asset Management**: Easily handle sprites, costumes, and sounds.